Excerpts from “Vince Gironda Legend And Myth” by Alan Palmieri

 Just post your story below!

-As you think about your story keep in mind that Mike and I are pulling the strings to license an amazing “anabolic cycling” mass building system devised by a doctor of physiology that Mike learned about while playing football in Sweden.
+As you think about your story keep in mind that II am pulling the strings to license an amazing “anabolic cycling” mass building system devised by a doctor of physiology that I learned about.

 And just like Lean Hybrid Muscle, this guy’s mass building stuff “just makes perfect sense”!